 Your prognosis is an estimate of how your cancer will progress and your chance of recovery.
 Your health care provider bases your prognosis on the type and stage of cancer you have, your treatment, and what has happened to people with cancer similar to yours.
 Many factors affect your prognosis.

-For many types of cancer, the chance of recovery increases the more time passes after treatment.
+For many types of cancer, the chance of recovery increases the more time passes after a successful treatment.
 Knowing what to expect can be helpful for you and your family.
 Of course, how much information you want from your provider is up to you.

 How Prognosis is Determined

 When deciding your prognosis, your provider will look at: